npruehs/ue4-rts/Documents/Manual/Setup.md

 1. Set the Pawn Behavior Tree Asset of the new controller to BT_RTSPawnBehaviorTree.
 1. Set the Pawn Blackboard Asset of the new controller to BB_RTSPawnBlackboard.
 1. Create a player start deriving from RTSPlayerStart.
+1. Create one or more resource types deriving from RTSResourceType.

 ### Camera Setup